Fraxel Las Vegas

 1927nm for Pigment

-Traditionally, one of the hardest things to treat, but the most common complaint, is pigmentation—be it sun spots, freckles, or melasma.
-We are so excited to offer this pigment buster with its revolutionary 1927nm Thulium fiber component.
-It also helps fine lines, texture, pores and even pre-cancerous skin cells.
-We can treat multiple sites off the face, including neck, chest, hands, and arms.
+Traditionally, one of the hardest things to treat, but the most common complaint, is the pigmentation—sun spots, freckles, or melasma.
+We are excited to offer this pigment buster with its revolutionary 1927nm Thulium fiber component.
+It also helps fine lines, texture, pores, and even pre-cancerous skin cells.
+We can treat multiple sites off the face, including the neck, chest, hands, and arms.

 1550nm for Resurfacing

 The other part of the Fraxel Dual is the 1550nm erbium non-ablative fractional resurfacing component.
 This treats deep wrinkles, acne scars, surgical scars, texture, and tone.
 Results are progressive, with optimal improvement usually visible in 2-3 months.
-Skin continues to improve as the production of new collagen and elastin replace damaged tissue.
+Skin continues to improve as new collagen and elastin production replace damaged tissue.

 Downtime: 4-5 days of downtime (mild swelling, redness, and/or peeling)

-Maintenance: For pigment: 1-3 treatments recommended.
-For resurfacing: 3-5 treatments recommended.
+Maintenance: For pigment: 1-3 treatments are recommended.
+For resurfacing: 3-5 treatments are recommended.

 What FDA clearances has Fraxel treatment received?

-Wrinkles around the eyes (periorbital wrinkles), acne scars, surgical scars, age spots and sun spots (pigmented lesions), Actinic Keratoses (precancerous lesions), and skin resurfacing.
+Wrinkles around the eyes (periorbital wrinkles), acne scars, surgical scars, age spots, sun spots (pigmented lesions), Actinic Keratoses (pre-cancerous lesions), and skin resurfacing.

 What are the benefits of Fraxel?

-Smoother, fresher, younger-looking looking skin, improved tone and texture, erasing of unwanted brown spots, reduced fine lines and wrinkles around the eyes, and improved appearance of acne scars and surgical scars.
+Smoother, fresher, younger-looking skin, improved tone and texture erasing of unwanted brown spots, reduced fine lines and wrinkles around the eyes, and improved appearance of acne and surgical scars.

 How does fractional (Fraxel) resurfacing work?

-The Fraxel laser creates tiny “microthermal” zones (think pixels) deep into the skin which the skin repairs by pushing out the old sun damaged skin (the tiny pixels) and replacing it with new skin.
-Each treatment replaces about 15-20% of the sun damaged, scarred or wrinkled skin.
+The Fraxel laser creates tiny “microthermal” zones (think pixels) deep into the skin, which the skin repairs by pushing out the old sun-damaged skin (the tiny pixels) and replacing it with new skin.
+Each treatment replaces about 15-20% of the sun-damaged, scarred, or wrinkled skin.
 It triggers the body’s natural healing process accelerating the production of collagen and new, healthy skin cells.
-1,000-2,000 microthermal zones per are created each centimeter squared.
+1,000-2,000 microthermal zones are created, each centimeter squared.

 Can I do the Fraxel with other cosmetic treatments?

 Yes.
-With Restylane, Juvederm, other temporary or semi-permanent fillers, wait 1 week after having Fraxel done.
-For Sculptra, it is best to have the Fraxel treatments first, or you will need to wait 3 months after your last Sculptra injection to begin Fraxel treatment.
-With Thermage, wait one week before of after a Fraxel treatment.
+With Restylane, Juvederm, and other temporary or semi-permanent fillers, wait one week after having Fraxel done.
+For Sculptra, it is best to have the Fraxel treatments first, or you will need to wait three months after your last Sculptra injection to begin Fraxel treatment.
+With Thermage, wait one week before or after a Fraxel treatment.